-Mandatory Evacuations.
-The driver must evacuate the bus when:
+Mandatory Evacuations: The driver must evacuate the bus when-

-The bus is on fire or there is a threat of a fire.

-The bus is stalled on or adjacent to a railroad-highway crossing.

-The position of the bus may change and increase the danger.

-There is an imminent danger of collision.

-There is a need to quickly evacuate because of a hazardous materials spill.
+- I The bus is on fire or there is a threat of a fire. - The bus is stalled on or adjacent to a railroad-highway crossing. - The position of the bus may change and increase the danger. - In There is an imminent danger of collision. - I There is a need to quickly evacuate because of a hazardous materials spill.

-10.3.2 - Evacuation Procedures
+10.3.2 Evacuation Procedures

-Be Prepared and Plan Ahead.
-When possible, assign two responsible, older student assistants to each emergency exit.
+Be Prepared and Plan Ahead: When possible, assign two responsible, older student assistants to each emergency exit.
 Teach them how to assist the other students off the bus.
 Assign another student assistant to lead the students to a "safe place" after evacuation.
 However, you must recognize that there may not be older, responsible students on the bus at the time of the emergency.
 Therefore, emergency evacuation procedures must be explained to all students.
-This includes knowing how to operate the various emergency exits and the importance of listening to and following all instructions given by you.
+This includes knowing how to operate the various emergency exits and the importance of listening to and following all instructions given by you or other responsible adults (law enforcement, emergency responders, etc.).